pmbanugo/flycd-docs/src/content/docs/start/get-started.md

 ![Integration settings page - the GitHub app is linked to your GitHub account/organisation](../../../assets/images/account-integration-connected.webp)

 :::note
-Please note that org deployment token will only work for a single organisation.
+Please note that [organisation deploy token](https://fly.io/docs/flyctl/tokens-create-org/) will only work for a single organisation.
 You should use your personal access token if you want to deploy apps to multiple Fly organisations.
 :::

 ## Set Up A New Project